 Involuntary retirements are those mandatory retirements based on statutory limitations of law; e.g., CWO2/3/4, lieutenant commanders and below must retire after completion of 30 years total active service.
 (Selective Early Retirement (SER) is involuntary)

 Voluntary retirements are all other retirements submitted by the member requesting a retirement date that is earlier than the individual's involuntary (statutory) retirement date.

 Additional information on retirement laws is contained in Chapter VII.
-Return to Table of Contents

 CHAPTER VII